Digital technologies can transform learning and promote creativity, whether using an iPad or web based tools.

 Comic Strips are a great way to engage pupils and an alternative to other traditional forms of demonstrating learning.
-Comic Life is available on most BT Machines in Edinburgh schools, alternatively free web based tools can be utilised such as ReadWriteThink’s comic creator and Make Belief Comix.
+Comic Life V1 is available via the admin portal in Edinburgh schools (see your ICT Coordinator for details), alternatively free web based tools can be utilised such as ReadWriteThink’s comic creator.

 Digital tools for Mind Mapping can act as a direct substitution or collaborative tool to plan and explain ideas which would be traditionally done on paper.
 These tools are useful for lesson or topic starters/plenaries or to support individual learners when organising ideas.
 Some useful sites include Popplet, WiseMapping and Coggle.

 Whilst there are some great apps such as Explain Everything for creating pupil/teacher tutorials, there are some web-based tools that do a similar job.
 A great tool to start with is EduCreations.